neumino/neumino.github.io/movies.md

-### Ash &amp; Dust
+### Outsiders
-*Released on 2022-03-11, vote average 1*
+*Released on 2022-03-11, vote average 5.5*

-The film is set in a small town where two modest couples find themselves caught up in a game of life &amp; death with a vicious gang after the discovery of a mysterious box buried long ago.
+When a young black man’s girlfriend mysteriously disappears, he’s forced to go on the run, staying one step ahead of suspicious police to clear his name and to find out if otherworldly forces are to blame.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/gLZutfSm7nQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/kXMm21osbKc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>